A tunable population timer in multicellular consortia: Results

 So far we have characterized the response of our timer to a single pulse of emitter activity.
-However, in real-life situations such activity pulses will occur repeatedly along time.
+However, in real-life situations such activity pulses will occur repeatedly along time, with $K_{E}$ oscillating between the $K_{E}^{\text{OFF}}$ and $K_{E}^{\text{ON}}$ values introduced in Section~\ref{sec:4} above.
 In order to analyze the timer functionality in the face of repeated stimulus presentations, we consider in what follows that the emitter activation takes the form of a periodic train of pulses.
-Such digital periodic signals can be characterized by their period $\tau$ and their duty cycle $dc$, which corresponds to the fraction of the cycle during which the signal is ON (Fig.~\ref{fig:5}A).
+Such digital periodic signals can be characterized by their period $\tau$ and their duty cycle $d_c$, which corresponds to the fraction of the cycle during which the signal is ON (Fig.~\ref{fig:5}A).

 We are interested in establishing the operation limits of the timer due to the interaction between consecutive ON pulses.
 To that end, we explore in Fig.~\ref{fig:5}B the response of the system in time across all the different regions of the wire space.
 Moving from left to right across the triangle, we first note that even before reaching the digital region (white region at the left) the system can already respond to the input pulses, although with a non-maximal output.
 As soon as we enter into the digital region $\Phi$ (green region in Fig.~\ref{fig:5}B) the response of the system surpasses the $T_{95}$ threshold, so that the response becomes fully induced, at least during part of the input pulse.
 Within that region, as we move further to the right, the turn-off lag time $t_{\text{OFF}}$ starts already to increase.
 This increase becomes more evident when the system enters the buffer region $\Psi$ (magenta region in Fig.~\ref{fig:5}B), until finally the response to two consecutive pulses overlap and the signal is completely filtered out, rendering the timer unusable.